 Other ghost brokers claim to have inside links with real insurance companies.
 They claim that they can act on your behalf to get you a better deal.
 But what they actually do is submit false details to lower the cost of your premium.
 Again, this is highly illegal.
 And in some reported cases of ghost broking, the fake insurers end up charging their victims more than they initially quoted anyway.

-It seems that ghost brokers rely on people not understanding how car insurance works.
+It seems that ghost brokers rely on people not understanding how car insurance works, a particular risk for new drivers with little experience in buying car insurance.
 They may also depend on their victims being too frightened of being convicted for fraud once they realised that they’ve been scammed.

 Are You At Risk of Ghost Brokers?